alexei-erm/ML_course_personnal/README.md

 # Selected personal works in data science, Machine Learning, optimization, control theory and more
+## ------------ NOT CLEAN | NOT PRESENTABLE ------------

 For future reference, re-usability and showcase.